RinHizakura/riscv-emulator/README.md

 ## Compliance Test

 The [riscv-arch-test](https://github.com/riscv/riscv-arch-test) is applied to check if implementing the specifications correctly.
-We can pass RV64I(except ebreak), RV64M, and RV64C now.
+We can pass RV64I, RV64M, and RV64C(except cebreak) now.

 You'll need `riscof` to run the test.
 The following command could be use to simply install it.
 Please take a look at [RISCOF document](https://riscof.readthedocs.io/en/stable/index.html)